Murder of Meredith Kercher

 Meredith Susanna Cara Kercher (28 December 1985 – 1 November 2007) was a British student on exchange from the University of Leeds who was murdered at the age of 21 in Perugia, Italy.
 Kercher was found dead on the floor of her room.
-By the time the bloodstained fingerprints at the scene were identified as belonging to Rudy Guede, an Ivorian migrant, police had charged Kercher's American roommate, Amanda Knox, and Knox's Italian boyfriend, Raffaele Sollecito.
+By the time the bloodstained fingerprints at the scene were identified as belonging to Rudy Guede, an Ivorian migrant, police had charged Kercher's American roommate, Amanda Knox, and Knox's Italian boyfriend, Raffaele Sollecito, with Kercher's murder.
 The subsequent prosecutions of Knox and Sollecito received international publicity, with forensic experts and jurists taking a critical view of the evidence supporting the initial guilty verdicts.

-Knox and Sollecito were released after almost four years following their acquittal at a second-level trial.
+In 2011, after nearly four years in prison, Knox and Sollecito were released following their acquittal at a second-level trial.
 Knox immediately returned to the United States.
+In 2013 the appeals verdicts for the acquittal (of Knox and Sollecito) were declared null for "manifest illogicalities" by the Supreme Court of Cassation of Italy, and the case was sent back to an appeals court in Florence.
+In 2014, the original guilty verdicts against Knox and Sollecito were reinstated but, on 27 March 2015, the Supreme Court again quashed the convictions, citing "stunning flaws" and "culpable omissions" in the murder investigation.
+The court also ordered that no further trial should be held, definitively resolving the cases against Knox and Sollecito.

-Guede was tried separately in a fast-track procedure, and in October 2008 was found guilty of the sexual assault and murder of Kercher.
+Guede was tried separately in a fast-track procedure and, in October 2008, was found guilty of the sexual assault and murder of Kercher.
 He subsequently exhausted the appeals process and began serving a 16-year sentence.
 On 4 December 2020, an Italian court ruled that Guede could complete his term doing community service.
-Guede was released from prison on November 24, 2021.
+Guede was released from prison on 24 November 2021.
+He was in court facing trial in 2025 for sexual assault and domestic violence.

-The appeals verdicts of acquittal were declared null for "manifest illogicalities" by the Supreme Court of Cassation of Italy in 2013.
-The appeals trials had to be repeated; they took place in Florence, where the two were convicted again in 2014.
-The convictions of Knox and Sollecito were eventually quashed by the Supreme Court on 27 March 2015.
-The Supreme Court of Cassation invoked the provision of art.
-530 § 2. of Italian Procedure Code ("reasonable doubt") and ordered that no further trial should be held, which resulted in their acquittal and the end of the case.
-The verdict pointed out that as scientific evidence was "central" to the case, there were "sensational investigative failures", "amnesia", and "culpable omissions" on the part of the investigating authorities.